Friday, November 15, 2024

 The remains you can see today give you an idea of the size and magnificence of the place, the most iconic piece being the arch, still standing, leading to the sanctuary.
 The large and sumptuous building was in contrast with the order’s mission and lifestyle, which lived only on alms.

 Nowadays, the church of La Recolección is full of masonry debris.
 This is a result of the 1773 earthquake and the consequent action of time, weather, and man interventions.
-Locals blasted the parts of the church still standing, either because deemed unsafe or to prevent any attempt at reconstructing the temple.
+Locals blasted the parts of the church still standing, either because they deemed it unsafe or to prevent any attempt at reconstructing the temple.

 Monasterio y Templo de la Recolección